Top U.S. Military Official Takes 'Full Responsibility' For Controversial Yemen Raid

 A top U.S. military official told the Senate Armed Services Committee today that he accepts "full responsibility" for the widely criticized U.S. ground raid into Yemen in late January.

-At the same time, Gen. Joseph Votel, the head of U.S. Central Command, said he was "satisfied" after a review found that the tragic outcome of the raid was not a result of "incompetence or poor decisionmaking or poor judgement."
+At the same time, Gen. Joseph Votel, the head of U.S. Central Command, said he was "satisfied" after a review found that the tragic outcome of the raid was not a result of "incompetence or poor decision-making or poor judgment."

 As a result, he said that he has decided there is "no need for an additional investigation into this particular operation."

 The raid has been repeatedly hailed by the White House as a success, because of intelligence that was gathered.
-A U.S. Navy SEAL, Ryan Owens, was killed during the operation.
+A U.S. Navy SEAL, William "Ryan" Owens, was killed during the operation.

 Votel was blunt: "We lost a lot in this operation.
 We lost a valued operator, we had people wounded, we caused civilian casualties, lost an expensive aircraft."